mjsalerno/UnoBot/README.md

         SSL - set this to true if you would like the bot to connect to the server using an SSL connection.
 The default is false.

+        Token - change the default token from '!' to whatever you want. e.g. for the default token you type !uno but if token was changed to '?' then you would type ?uno

 ## Usage

 Once the bot has connected you can type any of the following commands.